-Aerial firefighters from four C-130 airlift wings operating the U.S. Department of Agriculture Forest Service's Modular Airborne Fire Fighting System started a weeklong training at McClellan Reload Base in Sacramento, Calif., April 24 in anticipation of summer blazes.
-MAFFS From Page 10 readily available, as they frequently are during periods of high wildfire activity," said Kim Christensen, U.S. Forest Service deputy assistant director for operations.
-"Training that includes all of the military and civilian personnel that work together when MAFFS are mobilized is critical to ensure that military aircraft fly safely and effectively and that they can be seamlessly integrated into wildfire suppression op- Participating airlift wings include three Air National Guard units - 146th Airlift Wing from Port Hueneme, California; 152nd Airlift Wing from Reno, Nevada; 153rd Airlift Wing from Cheyenne, Wyoming - and the Air Force Reserve Command's 302nd Airlift Wing from Peterson Air Force Base, Colo- Training water drops will be executed on lands within the Tahoe and Shasta-Trinity national forests.
+Aerial firefighters from four C-130 airlift wings operating the U.S. Department of Agriculture Forest Service's Modular Airborne Fire Fighting System started a weeklong training at McClellan Reload Base in Sacramento, Calif., April 24 in anticipation of summer blazes. readily available, as they frequently are during periods of high wildfire activity," said Kim Christensen, U.S. Forest Service deputy assistant director for operations.
+"Training that includes all of the military and civilian personnel that work together when MAFFS are mobilized is critical to ensure that military aircraft fly safely and effectively and that they can be seamlessly integrated into wildfire suppression operations."
+Participating airlift wings include three Air National Guard units - 146th Airlift Wing from Port Hueneme, California; 152nd Airlift Wing from Reno, Nevada; 153rd Airlift Wing from Cheyenne, Wyoming - and the Air Force Reserve Command's 302nd Airlift Wing from Peterson Air Force Base, Colorado.

+Training water drops will be executed on lands within the Tahoe and Shasta-Trinity national forests.
 California residents in these areas may see lowflying U.S. Forest Service lead planes and C-130s dropping water Tuesday through Friday.
 In the past decade, military C-130s equipped with MAFFS delivered more than 8 million gallons of fire retardant to aid in the suppression of wildfires around the U.S. MAFFS aircraft are activated to supplement commercial airtankers contracted by the USDA Forest Service during periods of high wildfire activity throughout the nation.
-They are also activated by governors to assist with wildfire suppression in states where the Air National Guard units that provide the C-130s are located, including California.
-Degree From Page 11 of recommendation and personal statements.
-Additionally after 12 years, Berger had to prepare for and retake the ACT test.
-"It's funny you forget how to divide fractions, those simple things you haven't done since you've taken the class," Berger said.
-The two-year EMDP2 program will transfer Berger on permanent change of station orders to Bethesda, Maryland.
-This is where he will attend school full-time at the Uniformed Services University of Health Sciences.
-Through the program all tuition and associated academic costs are fundsuccessful completion of the program, graduates will apply for acceptance to the USUHS ian medical schools. and education.
+They are also activated by governors to assist with wildfire suppression in states where the Air National Guard units that provide the C-130s are located, including California. prepared him for the challenge to come.